samthebest/dump/sams-scala-tutorial/platonic-programming.md

 This may seem like a weak statement, since surely any team working for an infinite amount of time could produce a perfect program?
 Wrong!
 Suppose a team uses, say OOP & SOLID, and after a million years of refactoring they produce a program `P`.
 If this program `P` maximally satisfies OOP & SOLID the team will stop refactoring according to their principles.
 Even if there exists a program `P'` that is shorter and simpler than `P` the team will not choose that program if their only set of principles is OOP & SOLID.
 Furthermore if `P'` violates OOP & SOLID, which I believe is completely inevitable, then the team would have to reject it.

-This is exaclty what we see in industry.
+This is exactly what we see in industry.
 Programmers only exposed to OOP, like Java and C#, take only a year or two to converge upon the same style and happily nod their heads in agreement for the next 20 years.
 What is really horrifying is that when these kinds of developers are left to refactor code for long periods of time, they tend to make the programs *longer* and *more complicated* in order to maximise according to their insane principles.

 This being the jovial example https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition